 I was born and raised in Guatemala.
 I graduated in Business Psychology at Universidad Francisco Marroquín in Guatemala in 2014.
 I've always been interested in understanding human behavior.
-My degree provided me with tools and insights that were helpful to be knowledgeable of how consumers decide and the effect that the design experience has on the process.
+My degree provided me with tools and insights that were helpful to be knowledgeable of how consumers and users decide and the effect that the design experience has on the process.

 I had to work to pay my way through college and, in Guatemala, where there are few entry-level jobs for kids, this gave me the opportunity to become entrepreneurial.

+I had the opportunity to co-create with others, meet inspiring people and learn constantly in an environment where trial and error was the motor to learn.
 It was a challenge because it's hard to have two jobs, especially in the same organization.
 But it was also a good opportunity to learn from two different worlds: the traditional and the disruptive.

 Although they may seem unrelated, my studies in psychology and my work in marketing and entrepreneurship propelled my interest in the of field design, Human-Computer Interaction and technology.